zonemaster/zonemaster/utils/README.md

 * [updateTestPlanReadme.pl]
   * This tool extracts all Test Case specifications per Test Plan and creates Markdown tables.
-The tables are automatically added to the Test Plan README.md file.
+The tables are automatically added to the Test Plan README.md file which is located in the directory named after the Test Plan.
 * [generateTestMessages.pl]
-  * This tools creates a map between the Zonemaster messages tags from the [Zonemaster-Engine] implementation of the Test Cases and the Test Case specifications.
+  * This tools creates a map between the Zonemaster message tags from the [Zonemaster-Engine] implementation of the Test Cases and the Test Case specifications.
 This is used to create the complete [TestMessages.md] file.
 * [generateImplementedTestCases.pl]